johans1jo/wunderground_scraper/README.md

+# Wunderground scraper
-# A small script made to generate a dataset from wunderground.com
+A small script made to generate a dataset from wunderground.com